 The redeveloped CalTPA field test was conducted in the spring of 2018.
-A standard setting panel work concluded its work by recommending a passing score at the June 2019 Commission meeting: Performance Assessment.
+A standard setting panel work concluded its work by recommending a passing score at the June 2019 Commission meeting: Passing Score Standards for the Redeveloped California Teaching Performance Assessment.